daangeijs/deepops-slurmjob/README.md

 1. SSH into the cluster.
 2. Create a Slurm batch script (`*.sh`) file for your interactive job.
-3. Submit this batch file using `sbatch`.
+3. Submit this batch file using `sbatch`, now optionally with additional parameters.
 4. Monitor job status with `squeue` and logs using `tail -f`.
 5. Enter the ssh credentials of your interactive job into VScode.